brajeshwar/brajeshwar.github.io/_posts/2006/2006-04-16-what-are-hdr-or-high-dynamic-range-images.md

----
-layout: post
-title: What are HDR or High Dynamic Range Images?
+# What are HDR or High Dynamic Range Images?
----

 [![Baby Elephant at the Bannerghatta National Park (Bangalore))](/static/2006/hdr-baby-elephant.jpg)](http://www.flickr.com/photos/brajeshwar/6126993228/)